GoupilJeremy/java-kata/README.md

 `level: * *`, `baby steps`, `immutability`, `third-part library`

 Write a program that implements the addition of fractions.
-A Fraction is value object, once created it cannot be mutated.
-The add method must return a new Fraction instance.
-Fraction must be reduced.
+A Fraction is a value object, once created it cannot be mutated.
+The `add method must return a new Fraction instance.
+Fractions must be reduced.

 An implementation of the greatest common divisor (GCD) is provided:
 ```